 Hand signals allow the whole class to participate and communicate their ideas during whole group lessons.
 It also helps the teacher evaluate student understanding during the lesson.

 Handing out white boards to students empowers them to actively problem solve throughout the lesson.
 Consider having a number talk be a part of your whole group lesson.
 Students can use the white boards to record their thinking and share out their strategy.

 Elementary students love using math supplies and tools!
 Hands on math manipulatives take every lesson to the next level.

 Maintaining consistent routines reduce off-task behavior and increase smooth transitions.
 When students know what to expect, your math block is much more likely to go smoothly.

 Math workshop is a fast-paced model for how to run your math block.
 It includes 10-15 blocks of time so students are constantly moving and reigniting their focus.

 We hope you found this information about improving student engagement in math helpful!
 If you need math resources for your classroom, then check out these time-saving math collections below!
 They include printable and digital resources that were designed specifically for your grade level.

 Try a Collection of our Math Resources for Free!

 In closing, we hope this information about improving student engagement when teaching elementary math is helpful.
+We know how important student engagement in math is and are so excited to share this information with you!
 Next, we would love for you to try these math resources with your students.
 They offer elementary students opportunities to practice grade level concepts and skills in fun and engaging ways.
-You can download worksheets specific to your grade level (along with lots of other math freebies) in our free printable math resources bundle using this link: free printable math activities for elementary teachers.
+You can download grade level worksheets and other math freebies in our free printable math activities for elementary teachers.